jatinsihag2345/Ethara_prompt_Task/Prompt.md

 ## Context and Role

-As a Frontend Developer specializing in modern cinematic web experiences, you are responsible for designing and developing a premium movie streaming/discovery website with a sleek UI, immersive animations, and production-quality frontend architecture.
+As a Frontend Developer specializing in modern cinematic web experiences, you are responsible for designing and developing a premium movie discovery and streaming-inspired website with a polished UI, immersive animations, and production-level frontend quality.

-The website should feel similar in quality and polish to platforms like Netflix, Disney+, Prime Video, Letterboxd, or A24-inspired cinematic websites — while still remaining realistic, lightweight, and manageable for a portfolio-level project.
+The website should feel visually inspired by platforms like Netflix, Prime Video, Letterboxd, Disney+, and A24-style cinematic interfaces while still remaining realistic and manageable for a portfolio-level project.

-The goal is to create a visually engaging movie platform that combines modern UI/UX design, smooth interactions, responsive layouts, and dynamic movie browsing experiences without overengineering the backend architecture.
+The goal is to create a modern movie platform that combines:

-The application should prioritize:

-* Clean modern design
+* Clean UI/UX
-* Smooth user experience
+* Smooth interactions
-* Fast performance
 * Responsive layouts
-* Interactive movie browsing
+* Dynamic movie browsing
-* Elegant animations
+* Interactive animations
-* Maintainable frontend architecture
+* Scalable frontend structure

+The application should feel like a real modern startup product instead of a basic beginner project or generic template.

 ---